dpranav91/webscraper/README.md

 ## change directory
 > cd webscraper

-## Create virtual env if virtual env is not created yet (this is for first time setup)
+## create virtual env if virtual env is not created yet (this is for first time setup)
 ### NOTE: Use python3.6
 > mkvirtualenv webscraper
 > setvirtualenvproject